josmithiii/perceptual_neural_physical/README_TIMELINE.md

-# Perceptual Neural Physical Sound Matching - Research Timeline
+# Perceptual Neural Physical Sound Matching - Research Timeline (according to Detective Claude)

 This document provides a comprehensive timeline of the PNP (Perceptual-Neural-Physical) sound matching research development, with